 5. Perfect the Backdrop

-Do you often have conference calls with clients or colleagues?
+Do you often have conference calls with new or existing clients on Upwork?

 Then the backdrop of your home office matters a lot!
 Sure, you could pick a bland white wall as your backdrop.
 Yet, putting a bit more effort into selecting the perfect background for your home office can help you better connect with your clients while sprucing up your working space!